Overall, What’s one of the most important factors for SEO?

 Give your website visitors value.
 Inform them.
 Educate them.

 (That’s why knowing your target audience is so important.
 How can you educate and inform someone if you don’t know what topics they want to be educated in?!)

 45% of marketers say blogging is their #1 most important content strategy. – Social Media Examiner

-Well this, of course, depends on your website & your target audience but regardless of your industry, there’s a ton of different kind of content that might be valuable to your audience.
+Well, this, of course, depends on your website & your target audience but regardless of your industry, there’s a ton of different kinds of content that might be valuable to your audience.

 7 Types of Content that Increase Traffic & Improve SEO